AheheXx1982/wenxin/README_EN.md

 ## 📖 Project Overview

 At first sight of this theme, its beauty of light and shadow was like the surging of the galaxy, intoxicating to the soul.
-Thanks to my double “wise eyes” of nearsightedness and presbyopia, I could still appreciate it.
+Thanks to my double "wise eyes" of nearsightedness and presbyopia, I could still appreciate it.
 However, since the hostess has been too busy with work to update it, and my own technical level is quite limited, I was almost at a loss in the beginning.

 Fortunately, I am not yet old, still able to toss around a little.
 After all, in those years I was also a reinstallation expert.
 After some effort, I finally achieved a little result.
 At least for my own use, there is not much problem.
 Moreover, I have made some necessary and unnecessary modifications on the basis of the original theme, to improve and enhance system performance.
 By rough estimate, the innovation index has already reached a five-star level~

 Thanks to the original author and to Cosine for their contributions and guidance, and also to myself for being so diligent and having such strong willpower to learn.
-To be honest, half a month ago I didn’t even know how to use GitHub or VS Code.
+To be honest, half a month ago I didn't even know how to use GitHub or VS Code.
 Despite all the difficulties, my enthusiasm never waned.
 Sometimes, just to tweak a bit of code, this old fellow could even stay up until 4:30 in the morning.
 Such perseverance is enough to move even a rich lady~

 Special thanks to ChatGPT, Gemini, Tongyi Lingma, and its little foreign cousin Qoder.
 Under my kind care and meticulous guidance, they worked together tirelessly, and in the end barely managed to hand in a passable answer.
 This even made my IQ skyrocket from 250 to 250+, achieving a reverse evolution from human to (program) ape.
-Perhaps, this is the very essence of what they call “returning to simplicity.” ~
+Perhaps, this is the very essence of what they call "returning to simplicity." ~

 ---